Glenmuir High School: Headteachers

 Glenmuir's first Headmaster was Dr. Sydney Howard Scott, a graduate of the University of Oxford, and secretary of the Oxford University West Indian Society (1951-1952).
 Dr. Scott retired in 1983.

 The second headmaster was Mr. Clement Radcliffe, a graduate of the University of the West Indies (UWI) who was educated at Glenmuir and who served as Head of the Inter-Secondary Schools Sports Association (ISSA).
 He taught at Glenmuir before going on to serve as headmaster for 28 years.
 In 2009 he accepted the post of Deputy Chief Education Officer at the Ministry of Education.

 Mrs. Monacia Williams, another graduate of Glenmuir, became the principal after Mr. Radcliffe left the institution in 2009.
 Mrs. Williams retired from the position in 2014.

 Dr. Marsha Smalling, also a graduate of the institution, was appointed principal in 2014 to present.

 Houses

-The school community is divided into four houses.
-Three houses were established in the second year of the school: Pawsey, Muirhead, and DeRoux.
-The fourth, the Gibson House, was established in 1976.
-Each year the houses compete in Eisteddfod, an inter-house competition for music, dance, song, and oratory performance; sporting events including field events as well as a cross county race and the track-based Sports Day.
+The house system at Glenmuir was introduced in 1959 with the establishment of three houses: Pawsey, Muirhead, and deRoux.
+These were named after important figures in the school's early history—Custos Pawsey, Custos Muirhead of Clarendon, and Mr. deRoux, the previous owner of the school property.
+In 1976, a fourth house, Gibson, was introduced, named after the school's founder, the Rt.
+Reverend Percival William Gibson.

+House competitions began in 1960 with football and table tennis, gradually expanding over the years to a variety of sporting events, including field competitions, a cross-country race, and Sports Day, which centers around track and field events.
+In recent years, the houses also compete annually in Eisteddfod, which features music, dance, song, and oratory performances.